oconnor0/BeaconRoad/Book/321-Draconic.md

             * Your fists are now a light, melee weapon that rolls a \[d6\] (for Medium, \[d4\] for Small, and \[d8\] for Large) effect die and threatens to your reach.
             * What damage type do you imbue yourself with?
 When you imbue yourself with arcane energy, how do you do it?
 What does it look like when the energy manifests?
     * **Elemental Affinity.**
-        * You may expend one Stress to negate a consequence from an attack of a single Damage Type.
-You gain the ability to breathe destructive energy.
+        * Select 1 Energy Type.
+You may expend one Stress to negate a consequence from an attack of of that type.
+You gain the ability to breathe destructive energy of that type.
             * What element do you breathe?
 What elements do you have an affinity for?
 What elements are you vulnerable to?
             * What Action and Attribute is your breath tied to?
         * **Elemental Breath**